JohnGim/letspayalex/README.md

 # Start the server
 To start the backend navigate to the `backend` directory and run `node server.js`.

 To start the frontend navigate to the `frontend` directory and run `npm start`.

 # Development
 To automatically restart your server whenever you make changes, install nodemon globally with `npm install -g nodemon` and then start your server with `nodemon server.js`.

+## Editor config
+When using VSC, install EditorConfig plugin.

+## TODO: do we need typescript?
+`npm install -g typescript`